-where Sxx is the auto-spectrum in the direction x, Syy is the auto-spectrum in the direction y, and finally, Szz is the auto-spectrum in the direction z.
+where Sxx is the auto-spectrum in the direction x, Syy is the auto-spectrum in the direction y and, finally, Szz is the auto-spectrum in the direction z.

 Table 3.
 VDV indexes calculated by the devices under test.